Weapons found in the Ergenekon investigation: Overview

 Debate about weapons evidence in the Ergenekon investigation has focused in particular on the grenades, which can be uniquely identified by the fuse type (fünye grubu) and batch number (kafile numarası).
 According to police officials, "HGR DM 41" indicates German origin, SPLITTER denotes a fragmentation grenade, "COMP-B" means composition B, "LOS" indicates European production up to NATO standards, while the number following "FMP" indicates the batch.
 The NATO standard, Makine ve Kimya Endüstrisi Kurumu (MKE) grenades have serial numbers like TAPA M 204 A 2/KF-MKE-91 12–77.
 The part before the slash denotes the fuse type, while the part after it denotes the batch number.
 For example, the batch number of the first entry means 'batch 91, December 1977'.
 The army bought 8800 such grenades from the MKE in 1978.

 Grenades in Ümraniye (2007)

-The investigation officially began after the Trabzon Gendarmerie Headquarters' tip-off line received an anonymous call on 12 June 2007 saying that grenades and C-4 explosives were to be found at Güngör Sokak № 2, Çakmak Mahallesi, Ümraniye (41°1′13.69″N 29°7′10.21″E).
+The investigation officially began after the Trabzon Gendarmerie Headquarters' tip-off line received an anonymous call on 12 June 2007 saying that grenades and C-4 explosives were to be found at Güngör Sokak No. 2, Çakmak Mahallesi, Ümraniye (41°1′13.69″N 29°7′10.21″E).
 A search warrant was immediately obtained from the Ümraniye 2.
 Peace Penal Court.
 27 hand grenades (but no C-4) were found in a nylon-covered wooden chest on the roof of a slum at the stated address.

 The serial numbers of some of the 27 grenades found in Ümraniye are: